masyl/isomaton/doc/roadmap.md

 - Test long term playback: number limits, memory leaks

 ### Features
+- Entities represented by more than one block: princess with a tall crown, cow, girraf, elephant.
+- Have a global seed to change whole world
+- Have a stage seed to be changed as part of the gameplay.
 - Actors (ex: chickens) of same types must have unique ids to prevent them to move in synch with same procedural randomness
 - Non solid block type should have a z priority, so that smoke appears over an egg, and the egg over the grass
 - Better choice of easing for actor animation... could even "hop" on the next coordinate